hantsy/jakartaee11-sandbox/docs/jpa.md

 emf.getSchemaManager().create(true); // if true, apply the changes on db
 ```

-Unfortunately, the `SchemaManager` does not support exporting the schema into DDL scripts.
+However, the `SchemaManager` does not support exporting the schema into DDL scripts.

+> In 3.2, `Persistence.generate` does not have a variant to accept `PersistenceConfiguration` as input parameter - `Persistence.generate(PersistenceConfiguration)`.

 ## JPQL Improvements